The Kingston Trio (Nick Bob John): History

 The Kingston Trio (Nick Bob John) was the trio's first release on the Decca label after seven years, 19 albums and worldwide record sales in the tens of millions (three million on "Tom Dooley" alone) with Capitol Records.
 The names are those of the Trio's members, Nick Reynolds, Bob Shane, and John Stewart.

 Two singles were released: "My Ramblin' Boy" b/w "Hope You Understand" and "I'm Going Home" b/w "Little Play Soldiers".
-Neither single, and notably, none of the Decca singles, reached the Top 100 in the charts.
+Neither single, and notably none of the Decca singles, reached the Top 100 in the charts.

 The album was produced by Frank Werber, the Trio's manager since its inception.

-"I'm Going Home", by Fred Geis, remained a concert favorite of the Trio in this and future incarnations of the group, sometimes re-titled "California".
-Geis was the subject of a lawsuit over the melody resembling music from the Broadway musical Milk and Honey by Jerry Herman.
+"I'm Going Home", by Fred Geis, remained a concert favorite of the Trio's in this and future incarnations of the group, sometimes re-titled "California".
+Geis was the subject of a lawsuit over the melody, alleged to resemble music from the Broadway musical Milk and Honey by Jerry Herman.